mark-watson/PythonAIBook/manuscript/Chess.md

 }
 ```

 These values follow the traditional Reinfeld system.
-The king's value is set very high (20000) so that the search never treats losing the king as an acceptable trade — in practice the king can never be captured because illegal moves are filtered out, but the high value ensures that checkmate (which is detected separately) produces an overwhelming score.
+The king's value is set very high (20000) so that the search never treats losing the king as an acceptable trade; in practice the king can never be captured because illegal moves are filtered out, but the high value ensures that checkmate (which is detected separately) produces an overwhelming score.

 ### Piece-Square Tables

 A piece's value depends on where it stands.
 A knight in the center of the board controls more squares and is more powerful than a knight trapped in a corner.
 A pawn on the seventh rank is about to promote and is far more valuable than a pawn still on its starting square.
-We capture this knowledge with **piece-square tables** (PSTs) — 64-element arrays that add or subtract a positional bonus for each square.
+We capture this knowledge with **piece-square tables** (PSTs): 64-element arrays that add or subtract a positional bonus for each square.

 Here is the pawn table: